Virtuallified/IoT_Link_Nexus/README.md

 The IoT Link Nexus project is a web application built using Next.js and Node.js, enabling users to monitor and control IoT devices through Firebase Realtime/Firestore.
 The project includes features such as user authentication, real-time data display, error logging, and the ability to capture and download snapshots of the dashboard.

+### Note:
+  - If you want to upgrade it or like to add some features or want to do any enhancement, please feel free to fork or create your own feature branch and raise a pull request.
+  I'ld be glad to new features on top of it.
+Thank you.

 ## Table of Contents

 - [Features](#features)